cyrildiagne/fstq/README.md

 # FSTQ

-A fast and simple task queue using Firebase.
+A fast and simple task queue with Firebase.

 **Status:** Experimental 🧪